weronikakaskosz/co_jemy/README.md

 That’s why I’m creating app where you can:

-✅ Put your recipes for dinner and cakes
+✅ Put your recipes for dinners and cakes

 ✅ Add you shopping list in another tab